What is Fascia Training and How to Do It: Explained for Footballers

 - Elasticity- the ability to store and use elastic energy

 This is the best video to visualize what the effects of training your fascia looks like.
 Look at how springy and effortless these guys jump and look at their physiques.
-These guys have elite fascial connections through their bodies and know how to absorb and release energy properly, which is what allows them to do this.
+This is more simple to see because they are jumping in place, but during sprints and other athletic movements fascia has a different role since you are moving through space.

-To begin training your fascia you have to train the four main catalysts of the fascia system, which are places with the most nerve endings and that take up the most space in the homunculus of your brain.
+To begin training your fascia you have to train the four key areas of the fascia system:

 - The tongue